 Your local dive site can be anything from a special pool built just for divers like one found in Brussels, Belgium, or more typically natural sites like Belize's Great Blue Hole, Australia's Great Barrier Reef or Japan's Yonaguni Monument.
 It may be a manmade reservoir or a fossil-filled river.
 It's not always about great visibility because what you see is more important than how far you see.

 The only truly important thing about where you dive is that you have the scuba diving training and experience appropriate for diving there, and that you have a dive buddy to go with you.
-DIVE ZONE BAY OF ISLANDS can help you organize great local diving or a dive vacation.
+AUSTRALIAN DIVING INSTRUCTION can help you organize great local diving or a dive vacation.
 Visit today to get started.

 No, assuming you have no irregularities in your ears and sinuses.
 The discomfort is the normal effect of water pressure pressing in on your ears.
 Fortunately, our bodies are designed to adjust for pressure changes in our ears – you just need to learn how.
 If you have no difficulties adjusting to air pressure during flying, you'll probably experience no problem learning to adjust to water pressure while diving.